DATAMATH CALCULATOR MUSEUM

 Program steps: Courtesy of: Joerg Woerner

-In the year 1993 Texas Instruments introduced a new design that replaced both the TI-68 look of the earlier TI-36X Solar and the boxy design of the TI-30 Stat calculator.
+In 1993 Texas Instruments introduced a new design that replaced both the TI-68 look of the earlier TI-36X Solar and the boxy design of the TI-30 Stat calculator.

 The smooth shape together with rubber-like keys was used on 5 different calculators: